 Of course, stating expectations and spelling out the consequences for failing to fulfill them are meaningless if the breaching party is not held accountable as soon as an issue arises.
 One of the most important things a company can do to get a contract back on track is to take action the minute things begin to go awry or even appear to be on the brink of doing so.
 For example, if a supplier begins to deliver parts several days after they are due and your company does not immediately address the issue, the supplier may think that this is acceptable and it could become a regular occurrence.
 An occasional mishap is one thing, but repeated failures are simply unacceptable, and thus it must be promptly communicated that they will not be tolerated.

 In some instances, underperformance may be unavoidable or too far gone to fix, in which case the best thing a company can do is cut its losses and run.
-Clearly, the best way to avoid underperforming contracts is to do the appropriate due diligence when identifying potential contracting partners, throughout the negotiations, and during the drafting rounds.
+Clearly, the best way to avoid underperforming contracts is to do the appropriate due diligence when identifying potential contracting partners, throughout the negotiations, and during the drafting rounds, which is best done using CLM software.
 If at any time there are red flags about the other party, it may be wise to pull the plug then and there.
 Once all of the documents are signed, sealed, and delivered, it becomes much harder to rescind or cancel without some kind of financial ramification, which can be quite hefty in some cases.
 Ultimately, every facet of contracting requires a diligent and proactive team to ensure that a company receives maximum value from every contract that it enters.